dodevops/terraform-azure-postgresql/README.md

 ### geo\_redundant\_backup\_enabled

 Description:     Turn Geo-redundant server backups on/off.
-This allows you to choose between locally redundant or geo-redundant backup storage in the
+This allows you to choose between locally redundant or geo-redundant
-    General Purpose and Memory Optimized tiers.
-This is not support for the Basic tier
+    backup storage in the General Purpose and Memory Optimized tiers.
+This is not support for the Basic tier (only single server)

 Type: `bool`

 Default: `false`

+### params

+Description: A map of server parameters to set

+Type: `set(string)`

+Default: `{}`

 ### public\_access

 Description:     Wether to allow public access to the database server.
-True will create firewall rules for allowed\_ips and for subnets.
-False will
+True will create firewall rules for allowed\_ips and for
-    create a private endpoint in each given subnet (allowed\_ips will not be used then) - you have to set
+    subnets.
+False will create a private endpoint in each given subnet (allowed\_ips will not be used then) - you have
-    enforce\_private\_link\_endpoint\_network\_policies = true on your subnet in this case (see
+    to set `enforce_private_link_endpoint_network_policies = true` on your subnet in this case (see
     https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/subnet#enforce_private_link_endpoint_network_policies).
+    (false currently not supported for flexible server)

 Type: `bool`